dylnslck/micrograph/docs/api/create-middleware.md

 },
 ```

 Make sure to return `err` (or a transformed one).
 The returned `err` is sent to the client.
 This is a good place to log or transform errors.
-For example, this is where you'll want to hide error stack traces from the client in production environments.